aadharna/UntouchableThunder/README.md

 # UntouchableThunder
-Competitive Co-evolution of agents and environments.
+Competitive Co-evolution of agents and environments -- https://arxiv.org/abs/2007.08497.

 Corresponding Author: Aaron Dharna

+Note, this REPO is considered deprecated and I am working on a general purpose library for POET-like research.

 MS Advisers: